worldfizzy9/soundness-layer/soundness-cli/README.md

 ## Testnet Registration

-To join the testnet, head to our `testnet-access` channel in [Discord](https://discord.gg/F4cGbdqgw8) and request access using:
+To join the testnet, generate your keys and head to our `testnet-access` channel in [Discord](https://discord.gg/F4cGbdqgw8) and request access using:

 ```bash
 !access <base64-encoded-public-key>